justinleetyler/justinleetyler.github.io/catalog.md

 > Ch.
 3: Dad and Flynn goes to the boat and retrieves supplies, and a few animals. -s
 > Ch.
 5: A discussion about food. -s
-Yahoo! developer network. -- Computer data. -- [S.l.] : Yahoo!, Inc., c2012. -- Mode of Access: World Wide Web ( http://developer.yahoo.com/ ). -- DBID 3142.
-1. 004.
+Yahoo! developer network. -- Computer data. -- [S.l.] : Yahoo!, Inc., c2012. -- Mode of Access: World Wide Web ( http://developer.yahoo.com/ ). -- DBID 3142 -- DDC 004.

 Yahoo!
-Mail. -- Computer data. -- [United States : Yahoo, c2011-] -- Title from homepage. -- Mode of Access: World Wide Web (http://mail.yahoo.com).
-1. 004.
+Mail. -- Computer data. -- [United States : Yahoo, c2011-] -- Title from homepage. -- Mode of Access: World Wide Web (http://mail.yahoo.com) -- DDC 004.

 Yamada, Kannon. -- Build your own low-wattage PC with these three simple design rules. -- Computer data (1 file). -- on 1 external hard drive. -- System requirements: USB drive; PDF file reader. -- Title from resource. -- Also available on the World Wide Web (http://www.makeuseof.com/tag/build-your-own-low-wattage-pc-with-three-simple-design-rules/). -- File name: 3301.pdf. -- IN Makeuseof.com. -- (Nov.
 4, 2013). -- DDC 004.

-Yamakage, Moshisa. -- The essence of Shinto / Motohinsa Yamakage; Translators: Mineko S. Gillespie, Gerald L. Gillespie, Yoshitsugu Komuro; Editors, Paul de Leeuw, Aidan Rankin. -- Tokyo; New York : Kodansha International, c2006. -- 229 p. -- ISBN 9784770030443.
-1. 229.5
+Yamakage, Moshisa. -- The essence of Shinto / Motohinsa Yamakage; Translators: Mineko S. Gillespie, Gerald L. Gillespie, Yoshitsugu Komuro; Editors, Paul de Leeuw, Aidan Rankin. -- Tokyo; New York : Kodansha International, c2006. -- 229 p. -- ISBN 9784770030443 -- DDC 229.5

 > In Yamakage Shinto, the whole universe is called 'universe of the great circle' (daikanu). -p.
 131 -q
 > The essence of Shinto is found in our relationship and interdependence with Kami.
 Or to put another way, Shinto is the path through which we seek to realize ourselves as human beings by acquiring the noble characteristics of Kami. -p.
 12 -q